9 King Edward StreetOxford, OX1 4JATel: 01865 242657

-Click here to see the sorts of things that Practice Nurse appointments are used for.
+We've produced a handy list of the sorts of things that Practice Nurse appointments are used for.

 Practice Nurse appointments are spaced for ten minute consultations with the exception of influenza and pneumococcal vaccinations - these are normally booked for five minute appointments.

 Please book a ten minute appointment for the following:

 Please book a twenty minute appointment for the following: